letmefind/BypaxPanel/README.md

 ## 📖 Introduction

-Bypax Panel is a modern panel system built on Laravel 11, focusing on providing a clean and efficient user experience.
-It is a rebranded and enhanced version of Xboard, with improved internationalization support including English, Chinese, Korean, and Persian languages.
+Bypax Panel is a modern panel system built on Laravel 11, focusing on providing a clean and efficient user experience. **Bypax Panel is originally based on [Xboard](https://github.com/cedar2025/Xboard)**, which in turn is based on [V2Board](https://github.com/v2board/v2board).
+This project has been rebranded and enhanced with new features and improved internationalization support including English, Chinese, Korean, and Persian languages.

 ## ✨ Features